CommitChange/api-ruby-gem/README.md

 Now you will be able to make requests to the api (depending on your access permissions):

 All functions take a hash as the second parameter.
 The hashes for `.post` and `.patch` take a `query` key in the hash to send data.
 These function calls return an array of data (it is always an array, and may contain only one element).
-The keys within the resulting array are `HashWithIndifferentAccess`:
+The hashes within the resulting array are `HashWithIndifferentAccess`:

 ```rb
 id = CCAPI.post("/supporters", {